AndreBaltazar8/ablac/docs/language.md

 primitive representation; there is no allocation, object header, or dynamic dispatch. `type` is contextual at declaration position and remains available as an ordinary identifier elsewhere.

+Primitive integer conversions are also explicit calls: `u32(value)`, `i16(value)`, and the other integer spellings convert without allocating.
+Narrowing keeps the low bits; widening sign-extends a signed source and zero-extends an unsigned source.
+This makes register-width intent visible and lets fixed-width values remain native through locals, calls, globals, branches, and exports.

 `T?` is nullable.
 Nullability is part of every type and is not represented by a sentinel integer. `T*` is a native pointer type confined to trusted platform